bogeh98/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-create.md

 Also, as we move through this section of the book, we need to cultivate a critical awareness about how numbers, calculation, and other data types are never removed from the context of their collection and use.
 For this reason, we will be learning about data and statistical work with a wholistic socially just approach in mind.
 To help us accomplish this aim, we will be using a running scenario that involves working with the 2024 North Carolina general election data for absentee ballots.
 We will specifically take on the following scenario and role as a communicator working at a nonprofit called **Protect Democracy**:

-> You work for a nonpartisan, nonprofit called **Protect Democracy** (PD) as an analyst and writer.
-One of PD's missions is to ensure free an fair elections.
+> You work for a nonpartisan nonprofit called **Protect Democracy** (PD) as an analyst and writer.
+One of PD's missions is to ensure free and fair elections.
 They want to run a series of stories about mail-in voting, and they recalled how, during the 2020 election, NC had racial disparity with regards to whose ballots were being rejected ([See 538 story](https://fivethirtyeight.com/features/north-carolina-is-already-rejecting-black-voters-mail-in-ballots-more-often-than-white-voters/)).
 Consequently, they want you to look into any potential rejected ballot issues that might have occurred for mail-in voters in NC during the 2024 election.

 ### About the NC absentee voter ballot data, and its provenance

-Before we move forward, it's a good idea to understand the data with any available external resources to uderstand its provenance. ***Provenance*** is essentially understanding the original context of people, places, intentions, and definitions of the dataset.
+Before we move forward, it's a good idea to understand the data with any available external resources to understand its provenance. ***Provenance*** is essentially understanding the original context of people, places, intentions, and definitions of the dataset.

-Perhaps many of us, myself included, were not immediately knowledgable about this subject or process of voting via mail.
+Perhaps many of us, myself included, were not immediately knowledgeable about this subject or process of voting via mail.
 Here are a couple of primer points that I have learned through some initial reading of the archived 2024 version of NC's website about mail-in/absentee voting ([see ncsbe.gov on archive.org](https://web.archive.org/web/20240108154755/https://www.ncsbe.gov/voting/vote-mail)):

 - The due date to request a ballot is by 5PM the Tuesday before the election.
 - Voters can request a mail-in/absentee ballot either online or by filling out a form and returning it in the mail.